 Hundreds of new F45 Training locations will open worldwide in 2018

-In 2016, F45 had a modest 20 studios in the U.S. Today there are 135.
+In 2016, F45 had a modest 20 studios in the U.S. Soon, there will be 570.
 And by the end of this year, “we’ll be in California, New York, Florida, and Texas,” says Deutsch, adding that F45 will soon be in 36 different states.
-F45 opened its first New York City location this spring in Flatiron, and plans to open its first Brooklyn outpost on June 6 in Williamsburg.
+F45 opened its first New York City location this spring in Flatiron, followed by a Brooklyn outpost in Williamsburg.

 And while Deutsch brushed off a recent report by the London-based outlet City A.M. that F45 would be going public, he also said there’s a chance.
 “It definitely won’t happen in the next 12 months.
 I don’t want to say in the next 24 months because who knows what will happen,” he says.